-Description: This article goes over how to set a Static IP Address on your Windows OS.
+Description: This article reviews how to set a Static IP Address on your Windows OS.

 Navigate to the Windows Network Connections